Your cart is currently empty!

 SET YOUR TRAINING ZONES.
 It is essential to have a good understanding of how hard you should push yourself in your training.
 Whether you measure the intensity on heart rate, pace or effect, your training zones are the foundation for all training and racing.

 PLAN YOUR SEASON.
 Training for training’s sake is less helpful than targeted training with a specific purpose.
-This is why a beginner triathlon training plan is so important – that guides you from the first day of training to race day.
+This is why a beginner triathlon training plan is so important – it guides you from the first day of training to race day.

 That said, those “steps” may seem easier said than done.
 However, keep reading – we will do our best to sort things out.